Knowledge graphSettings

 Risks and limitations

-• Vendor lock-in risk at API, networking policy, and operations levels.
+• Vendor lock-in risk at the API, network-policy, and operations layers.

 • Regional degradation and control-plane API limits still need explicit testing.